liip/LiipMonitorBundle/README.md

 id must be used in this case.

-If your app's service definition is using `autoconfigure` to discover services then classes which implement `ZendDiagnostics\Check\CheckInterface` will be tagged automatically.
+If your app's service definition is using `autoconfigure` to discover services then classes which implement `Laminas\Diagnostics\Check\CheckInterface` will be tagged automatically.

 ## Available Built-in Health Checks ##